-As I prepare these words & prayers of Easter greeting at lunchtime on Maundy Thursday, our Triduum journey towards the empty tomb begins, on behalf of Fr Abbot (who tragically is still away from us) Prior Gabriel & our Community.
-I would like to wish you all a very happy Easter & Easter season, as you now discover the Risen Christ in person in family, locality & Parish.
-I am often asked “have you ever seen God?” & my challenge then & to you now is “how often, so far today have you seen the Risen Christ?”
-I hope you enjoy every minute of the counting.
-On our behalf could I please thank all of you who have contributed in the various ministries of service for the Parish during Holy Week.
-The generosity, devotion & reverence of our liturgies is always profound, & the washing of the feet of 6 of our own disciples on Maundy Thursday evening expressed our humility & gratitude for all they do for us within the Parish family & beyond, practically & prayerfully.
+As I prepare these words & prayers of Easter greeting at lunchtime on Maundy Thursday, as our Triduum journey towards the empty tomb begins, on behalf of Fr Abbot (who is tragically still away from us) Prior Gabriel & our Community, I would like to wish you all a very happy Easter & Easter season, as you now discover the Risen Christ in person, in family, locality & Parish.
+I am often asked by young people “have you ever seen God?” & my challenge then & to you now is “how often, so far today, have you seen the Risen Christ?”
+I hope you enjoy every moment of the counting.
+On behalf of us all could I please thank those of you who have contributed in the various ministries of service for the Parish during Holy Week.
+The generosity, devotion & reverence of our liturgies is always profound, & the invitation this year to the washing of hands, rather than feet, for each & every disciple in church on Maundy Thursday evening, expresses our humility & gratitude for all that each & every one of you do for us within the Parish family & beyond, practically & prayerfully.